 Are you an EU citizen who wants to work in the Netherlands as a self-employed professional (zelfstandige zonder personeel or zzp'er in Dutch)?
 Depending on how long you plan on staying, you need to take certain steps.

-If you plan on staying permanently, you must register with the Netherlands Chamber of Commerce (KVK) Business Register (Handelsregister).
-If you are coming to the Netherlands for less than 4 months, you don’t have to register with the KVK, but you can.
+If you plan on staying permanently and have business activities in the Netherlands, you must register with the Netherlands Chamber of Commerce (KVK) Business Register (Handelsregister).
+Check the criteria for qualifying as an entrepreneur, to know if you should register.

 You want to work in the Netherlands as a self-employed professional for longer than 4 months